 This white paper provides an orderly compilation of information, a comparison of market structures, and an explanation of how differences in those market structures are likely to affect approaches to planning and resource development in the Eastern United States.

 Co-optimization is the simultaneous identification of two or more classes of investment decisions within one optimization strategy.
 In power systems, “classes of investment decisions,” almost always refer to decisions to build generation and/or transmission.
 However, it may also include other types of decisions such as developing demand-side solutions, installing storage, or building natural gas pipelines.
 Co-optimization can be an effective tool to better understand various risks, benefits and costs in the assessment of resource options regardless of the market or regulatory structure.

-This EISPC paper provides a primer on fundamental concepts and best practices in long term load forecasting, and a real-world demonstration of the load forecasting techniques and methodologies through three case studies with three power companies including an ISO, an IOU and a Co-op, together covering 10 states in the U.S. Eastern Interconnection.
+(Webinar Recording) The accompanying EISPC paper provides a primer on fundamental concepts and best practices in long term load forecasting, and a real-world demonstration of the load forecasting techniques and methodologies through three case studies with three power companies including an ISO, an IOU and a Co-op, together covering 10 states in the U.S. Eastern Interconnection.

 This EISPC paper aims to provide regulators and the community an overview of load forecasting techniques, particularly the opportunities that smart grid technologies bring.
 The complex concepts, terms, and statistics that are used in load forecasting are explained, as well as demonstrated through three case studies.